ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab03.md

 Programming, Step-by-Step
 =========================

-You should be sitting WITH YOUR PAIR PARTNER to start this assignment.
+You should be sitting WITH YOUR PAIR PARTNER to start this part of the assignment.

 Follow these steps to complete the assignment